pandakudux/discord-bot-project/README.md

 > ![Example of ?debts with a list of names](/assets/debts_extended_functionality.png)\

 ## main.py
+This file contains the code that runs the discord bot as well as contains its commands.
+Note that the token for the bot is stored on a file on my personal computer, if you wanted to use this code then you must use your own discord project token.

 ## debt_calc.py
 This code is the backend for the functionality behind the ?debt command.
 This code access the google documents and google sheets APIs to scrape the information off of a specified spreadsheet.
 It creates a nested dictionary structure which is used to generate the embeds sent to the discord server.
 To access the APIs, an api key must be acquired from the google developers portal, if you want to use this code you must replace the file path in the code to the path of your own API key.
 Google developer API keys can be acquired by following [this guide](https://cloud.google.com/docs/authentication/api-keys#:~:text=on%20the%20project.-,Creating%20an%20API%20key,displays%20your%20newly%20created%20key.).